Sahu-Nihar/Sayari/README.md

         AUTH_PASS=<registered_mailer_password_for_nodemailer>
         VERIFICATION_SUBJECT=<any_subject>

+    - You also need to run the generateKeyPairs.ts file before running the application, Use the following command on command line: ts-node src/config/encryptionKey/generateKeyPairs.ts

+    - The above command generates 2 Asymmetric key of .pem type that is used in jwt encoding and decoding in the application

     - after you have installed dependencies and setup is completed to run the application run command on your command line: npm run dev